A Raw Feeder's Knives

 Here's a list of essential knives that every raw feeder needs and what to look for when purchasing them.

-These knives are around 8" long and the best multi-purpose cutting tool.
-Used to cut anything from muscle meats, organs, and soft bone.
+Chef's knife: These knives are around 8" long and the best multi-purpose cutting tool.
+They are used to cut anything from muscle meats, organs, and soft bone.
 It’s the knife used most often when creating meals.

 Good & comfortable handle: Since these knives are going to be used laboriously,

 make sure it fits comfy in your hand to avoid blisters, hopefully.

 The material: What material the knife is crafted from can be a factor in performance and durability.
 There are many carbon steel choices, stainless steel, tool steel, alloy steel, cobalt, titanium alloys, ceramics, obsidian, and plastic.
 Steel is often preferred because it has good edge retention, toughness, and ease of sharpening.

 Weight: The weight of the tool can help give better control and balance.
 But it differs with every person!
 Some prefer a heavier knife, while you may want a lighter knife for easier mobility or grip.